 The achievements of inspirational young people from across the district who have overcome adversity through sport, were recognised and celebrated at a special awards evening on November 30.

-Over 300 people attended the Gambaru Adversity Awards at the Old Swan Hotel, and for Jonathan Walker, owner of Gambaru Fitness, and Mike Pywell, Life Coach and Business Consultant, who made the awards happen, it was an unforgettable evening.
+Over 300 people attended the Gambaru Adversity Awards at the Old Swan Hotel, and for Life Coach and Business Consultant Mike Pywell who helped to make the awards happen, it was an unforgettable evening.

 "Each of them has used sport to power through adversity, and their spirit and tenacity should be a beacon for us all."

-Immy Smith-Dunn, a student at Harrogate's Rossett School, was presented with two awards at the glittering ceremony; winning an adversity award and also claiming the title of Girls Ambassador.
+Immy Smith-Dunn, a student at Harrogate's Rossett School, was presented with two awards at the glittering ceremony; winning an adversity award and also claiming the title of girls group winner.

 Immy was recognised for using sport, specifically netball, dance and coaching roles to overcome challenges that have had an impact on her mental health.

 Immy said: "It is such a happy and emotional night.
 Firstly I would like to say a big thank you to the whole PE department at Rossett, and especially Miss Mooney for nominating me for this award and for being so supportive.

 "I would also like to say a big thank you to Gambaru Fitness who run the awards, it feels amazing to be recognised, and the whole event was inspiring - especially listening to other people’s stories.
 I use dance as a release for my emotions and over the past couple of years I have used sports at school as a lifeline to get me through a difficult time.

 "Dance helps me to express how I feel without having to say it, which can sometimes be difficult.